COVID Camp Safety Protocols

 Register with Confidence

-The COVID-19 pandemic is an evolving situation and we will continue to monitor data and recommendations provided to us by the CDC, Ohio Department of Health, and local leadership.
+As COVID-19 evolves, we will continue to monitor data and recommendations provided to us by the CDC, Ohio Department of Health, and local leadership.
 If any in-person summer camps must be canceled due to increased cases, changes in regulations, or an infected student or staff member, families will be offered a refund if the camp has not yet started or a pro-rated refund if the camp has begun.

 If an in-person camp closes due to COVID-19, we will provide an option to families to transition to a virtual option.
 Virtual offerings will be a combination of synchronous engagement via Zoom, asynchronous sharing and creation on Flipgrid, and off-screen activities.
 However, we recognize that virtual learning is not the best fit for each student, is not appropriate for full-day engagement, and does not serve as supervision in the same way our in-person camps do.